 My daily life continued to include confusing and terrifying experiences.
 Some of the disincarnate Souls that I saw seemed angry, which felt scary to my young self.
 By the time I was ready to start kindergarten at age five, I was terrified of life.
 I had experienced so many discarnate souls and others in the realm of spirit.
 My first few weeks in kindergarten were an emotional nightmare.
 I was overwhelmed with anxiety every day.
 I did everything I could to avoid going to school.
 Being sick was my ticket to staying home.
 I became very good at making myself ill, which placed me at our doctor’s office regularly with nausea, fevers, and anxiety.
 In addition, I cried a great deal as I couldn’t stand to be in a classroom with the other children.
 I also could not understand the play activities we were being asked to engage in.

 When I was in school, I would climb into the toy storage shelves and hide from everyone.
 It was after weeks of this behavior that my kindergarten teacher really started to watch me.
 She did her best to understand why I was so sad and scared to be in her classroom.

 I was already challenged with severe learning disabilities.
 My dyslexia was overwhelming as I was taught basic kindergarten material.
 Even learning to draw was a difficult process.
-I saw discarnate souls, I couldn’t communicate well when I was young and it was difficult to integrate what I felt was normal for me with the apparent “normal” of the other children.
+I couldn’t communicate well when I was young, and it was difficult to integrate what I felt was normal for me with the apparent “normal” of the other children.
 I couldn’t even determine how to use the crayons and watercolors.
 Communicating with my teacher about my problem was almost impossible.

 I was blessed though.
 I had loving parents and caregivers who did their very best to help me.
 They really worked hard to keep me in school.